Steamboat Springs Pop quiz: Why get fit for winter?

 And yes, the answer is “D.”

-- Cardio: Helps get oxygen to your muscles, which allows you to last longer during physical activity.
+■ Cardio: Helps get oxygen to your muscles, which allows you to last longer.
 It improves your endurance.

 One hurdle many of us must overcome is motivation.
 Manning suggests enlisting a buddy.

-"Having a training partner will help get you both off the couch and into a program if you can encourage each other," Manning said.
-She recommends working out two or three times a week and adds this should not feel like a chore.
+“Having a training partner will help get you both off the couch and into a program if you can encourage each other,” Manning said.
+She recommends working out two or three times per week and adds that this should not feel like a chore.

 “Make it fun,” Manning said.
 “Choose different activities that not only work the whole body, find activities that interest you.”

-- Cardio: Hiking, biking, running and swimming all serve as good cardio workouts.
+■ Cardio: Hiking, biking, running and swimming serve as good cardio workouts.
 Team sports such as soccer, hockey and basketball also are ideal.
-Aim for a level of exertion that raises your heart rate so you feel that you are working hard but can still talk.
-This will help to increase the capacity of your heart and lungs.

-- Strength: Weights are an obvious choice for strength training, but for those who will not touch the stuff, there are always basic calisthenics.
-Think back to gym class - pushups, jumping jacks, squats and crunches.
+■ Strength: Weights are an obvious choice for strength training, but for those who will not touch the stuff, there always is basic calisthenics.
+Think back to gym class — push-ups, jumping jacks, squats and crunches.
 These classic exercises work on it all: upper body, lower body and core strength.
 Pilates is another great way to focus on your core.

-- Balance: Once again, Pilates improves balance because it works on core strength - essential for balance - and also focuses on your body's alignment.
-At home you can do very simple balancing exercises such as single leg stands.
-Leg squats are also great - stand on a step with one foot over the edge, then squat on one leg and lower your heel until it touches the ground.
+■ Balance: Once again, Pilates improves balance because it works on core strength and also focuses on your body’s alignment.
+At home, you can do very simple balancing exercises such as single leg stands.
+Leg squats also are great — stand on a step with one foot over the edge, then squat on one leg and lower your heel until it touches the ground.

 “Core stability or core strength — the two are interchangeable — are key in coordination,” SportsMed Assistant Director Scott Blair said.
 “It allows the whole body to work in balance.”

 Two relatively inexpensive pieces of equipment can provide a multitude of workouts.
-An exercise ball and a foam roller cost between $15 and $20 each and provide the means for a variety of workouts that incorporate core strengthening, balance and flexibility.
+An exercise ball and a foam roller cost $15 to $20 each and provide the means for a variety of workouts that incorporate core strengthening, balance and flexibility.